fortyoneplustwo/notestamp-editor-react/README.md

 - **Can this text-editor handle anything other than text, such as images?**
 Currently, it's not available.
 However, I will soon release the stamp functionality as a [Slate plugin](https://docs.slatejs.org/concepts/08-plugins) for you to integrate into your custom text editor built with [Slate](https://docs.slatejs.org/).

+- **What if I don't need rich-text formatting?**
+That's fine.
+By default, the editor doesn't provide a UI or keyboard shortcuts for formatting.
+You will need to implement these features yourself.

 ## Credits